-Surface preparation is the most important step in the application of any coating.
+Surface preparation is a critical step in the application of any coating.
 In most instances where a coating fails before the end of its expected service life, it is because of incorrect or inadequate surface preparation.
 The galvanizing process has its own built-in means of quality control because zinc will not react with an unclean steel surface.
 Any failures or inadequacies in surface preparation will be immediately apparent when the steel is withdrawn from the zinc bath because the unclean areas will remain uncoated, and immediate corrective action can be taken.

 Surface preparation for galvanizing consists of three steps:

 A hot alkali solution, mild acidic bath, or biological cleaning bath removes organic contaminants such as dirt, paint markings, grease, and oil from the metal surface.
 Epoxies, vinyls, asphalt, or welding slag, which cannot be removed by degreasing, must be removed before galvanizing by grit-blasting, sand-blasting, or other mechanical means.

 A dilute solution of heated sulfuric acid or ambient hydrochloric acid removes mill scale and iron oxides (rust) from the steel surface.
 As an alternative to or in conjunction with pickling, this step can also be accomplished using abrasive cleaning or air blasting sand, metallic shot, or grit onto the steel.

 The final surface preparation step in the galvanizing process, a zinc ammonium chloride solution, serves two purposes.
 It removes any remaining oxides and deposits a protective layer on the steel to prevent any further oxides from forming on the surface prior to immersion in the molten zinc.